Illustration by Victoria Fernandez.

 Belgium straddles the border between Germanic and Romance-speaking Europe, and this position is reflected in the politics, culture and linguistic makeup of the country.
-Dutch-speakers, German-speakers, French-speakers (not to mention the mix of various dialects) all sharing one roof — what could go wrong?
+Three language groups all sharing one roof — what could go wrong?
 Apparently, a lot.
 Unlike other countries in Europe who have successfully managed to forge a united national identity out of multiple linguistic communities (looking at you Switzerland), Belgium’s linguistic diversity has become a political hot potato in recent years — with divisions over language often pitting the different linguistic communities against one another.
-As a former Prime Minister of Belgium put it ironically, maybe the idea of Belgium is nothing more than “the king, the national football team and certain brands of beer…”
+So what are these languages spoken in Belgium?

 Firstly, there is the Dutch-speaking Flemish community, mostly found in the northern region of Flanders, which comprise about 60% (6.5 million) of the population.
 The language this community speaks — while largely identical to the Dutch spoken in the Netherlands — is called “Belgian-Dutch” by academics and “Flemish” by everyone else.
 Of course, there are differences between Flemish and Standard Dutch, particularly in pronunciation, vocabulary and idioms, but someone who can speak Dutch shouldn’t have too many problems in Flanders.